kevbrain/apicastsix/doc/parameters.md

  - `true` or `1` for _true_
  - `false`, `0` or empty for _false_

  When this parameter is set to _true_, the gateway will use path-based routing instead of the default host-based routing.
-Learn more about the path routing mode in [the documentation](/doc/path-routing.md).

 - `APICAST_RELOAD_CONFIG`
  **Values:**